 - And, how to update your resume based on your experience.

 There’s a lot to cover, so let’s get this show started.

-Time is money, and not all of us can afford to spend hours picking the right font for our resume.
+Not all of us can afford to spend hours doing the simple things like picking the right font.
 So, before we go really in-depth on how you should freshen up your resume, we’ll give you a quick and easy way.
-In fact, you can do it in less than an hour.

-Here’s how to update your resume in less than one hour (some top-secret chops):
+Here’s the straight answer for how to update your resume for the biggest impact in less than one hour (some top-secret chops):